UniMath/agda-unimath/src/foundation/uniformly-decidable-type-families.lagda.md

 is-decidable-is-uniformly-decidable-family (inr g) x = inr (g x)
 ```

-### The uniform decidability predicate on a family of truncated types
+### The uniform decidability predicate on a family of contractible types

 ```agda
 module _